 The University of Illinois is home to Nobel Laureates, MacArthur Fellows and Pulitzer Prize winners.
 The university’s library is one of the largest in the world and its Krannert Center is one of the nation’s top performance venues.
 Residents of Champaign-Urbana enjoy a thriving arts scene, an active night life, Big Ten sports, museums, parks and a growing system of bicycle paths.

-TO APPLY: Information available at http://will.illinois.edu/jobs.
-Complete a candidate profile at https://jobs.illinois.edu and upload a cover letter, resume, list of three professional references, and audio or video samples of your work in hosting or reporting.
+Information available at http://will.illinois.edu/jobs.
+Complete a candidate profile at https://jobs.illinois.edu and upload a cover letter, resume, list of three professional references, and audio or video samples of your on-air work.
 Please let us know how you learned about this job opening.
-Full consideration will be given to applications received by February 25, 2015.
+Full consideration will be given to applications received by April 17, 2015.
 Interviews may take place before the closing date, but a hire will not be made until after that date.
-Start date is April 1, 2015 or a mutually acceptable date.
-For more information, call Dee Breeding, HR Specialist, at 217-333-7300, or email IPMfirstname.lastname@example.org.
+Start date is June 1, 2015 or a mutually acceptable date.
+For more information, call Dee Breeding, HR Specialist, at 217-333-7300, or email IPMemail@example.com.

 Illinois is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, age, status as a protected veteran, or status as a qualified individual with a disability.
 Illinois Public Media welcomes individuals with diverse backgrounds, experiences and ideas who embrace and value diversity and inclusivity. (www.inclusiveillinois.illinois.edu)